alazaroc/blog-web-code/_posts/2023-10-20-10-steps-to-prepare-any-aws-certification.md

 The services listed in the FAQs section of the certification are the most important services for this certification selected by AWS.
 You should check it.

-The AWS FAQs are a great resource for getting clarification on any topics that are confusing.
+The AWS FAQs are a great resource for getting clarification on any confusing topics.
 The FAQs are also a good way to learn about common misconceptions about AWS services. `You will fill many gaps you might have`.

 Is this step required to prepare an AWS certification?
 No, but it is highly recommended.